- When is the right time to invest in an offshore development model?

 Poor communication will cripple any attempt at managing an offshore team.
 If you’re currently stuck shouting instructions across your office space and jotting down messages for your teammates on the whiteboard, you’re not ready to offshore your development.

 Communicating with an offshore team requires a certain level of organisation.
-There is a plethora of communication tools like Skype and Slack which allow you to leave messages for your team or call in real-time.
+There are a plethora of communication tools like Skype and Slack which allow you to leave messages for your team or call in real-time.
 Irrespective of logistical challenges like time zones and geographical locations, you can always be in touch.

 3. Do you have a task management system in place?

-Your in-house team and your offshore team will have a common agenda: build amazing software.
+Your local team and your offshore team will have a common agenda: build amazing software.
 This doesn’t mean they’re going to work perfectly in conjunction with each other every step of the way.
 Without a task management system in place, neither team will have any idea what the other is working on.

 A spreadsheet outlining the various tasks of each employee and their progress is a good start.
 A cloud platform where tasks, progress reports, roadblocks, and everything else is tracked in real-time is even better!
 This will allow for the transfer of tasks and processes between teams, regardless of who is in which office.